ze0r/Kill_WinDefender/README.md

 # Kill_WinDefender
-A tool used for purge Defender on windows
+A tool that used for purge Defender on windows

 # How to use?
 1 download Kill-Defender.bat